Comparison of Technologies

 - No secrecy impact if element is compromised

-- No single point of failure, where the distributed nature of system as security ensures that secrecy remains protected even if every system component is compromised
+- No single point of failure, where the distributed nature of system as security ensures that secrecy remains protected even if a system component is compromised

 - Gives the benefits of centralised management and control but without entrusting the secrecy of keys to another party